 What are the signs and symptoms of Pediatric Thalassemia?

-What are the causes of Pediatric Thalassemia?
+What causes Pediatric Thalassemia?

-People who have Greek ancestry or come from the Mediterranean regions are more likely to have beta thalassemia.
+Thalassemia, an inherited blood disorder, is caused by mutations in the DNA that produce hemoglobin, the protein in red blood cells that carries oxygen through your body.
+Although the disorder is not limited to any ethnic background, people who have Greek ancestry or come from the Mediterranean regions are more likely to have beta thalassemia.
 People who come from Southeast Asia, Africa and the Middle East are more likely to have alpha thalassemia.

 How is Pediatric Thalassemia treated?